 In contrast to the existing literature which focusses on lifetime utility and wealth comparisons, we compare the accumulation and decumulation experiences of each country using the Perfect Contribution and Perfect Withdrawal Rates and find that the Glidepath changing asset allocation strategies are inferior to 100% equity portfolios, adding to the evidence which challenges the benefits of Target Date Funds.

 Key words: Glidepath Funds; Target Date Funds; Lifestyle Funds; Mean Reversion; Perfect Withdrawal Rates; Perfect Contribution Rates; Monte Carlo.

+Key Findings

+Glidepath or Target Date Funds have emerged as the leading form for defined contribution pension funds in the US in recent years.
+This paper calls into question the efficacy of this choice when compared with holding a high percentage of equities throughout.

+Equity returns are mean reverting and bond returns are mean averting according to analysis of variance ratio tests on a well-regarded dataset for 13 developed countries over 100 years.

+Comparison of accumulation and decumulation experiences in each of these countries and for global portfolios of them all finds that Glidepath changing asset allocation strategies are inferior to 100% equity portfolios.

+Perfect Contribution and Perfect Withdrawal Rates provide a useful metric for comparing pension saving outcomes.

 “We have got a model for cross-section diversification.
 We have to balance that with time-series diversification because when time diversification fails, cross-section diversification fails too ….
 The greatest reward comes from time diversification.”

 Myron Scholes, in Cao, Larry, (2016), Managing Multi-Asset Strategies, CFA Institute